second-state/wasmedge-quickjs/README.md

   - Enables functions like `setTimeout`, `setImmediate`.
   - Enables http support and socket support, among others that require IO access granted by the preview1 WASI snapshot.
 - Added `inherit_env` feature.
 Disabled by default for security.
 If enabled, the process env of the `Context`-instantiating Rust code will be passed down to executed JS.
+- Added `get_message` on `JsException` to get the error message of the exception if it follows a common JS error structure.

 ## Prerequisites